SimCMinMax/MoreTooltipInfo/README.md

 ## Known issues and development plan
 - Fix talent data divided in two parts

+- Show Soulbind and conduit dps directly into the UI

+- Show Talent DPS directly into the UI

 - Add more data to the addon (Do not hesitate to suggest)